Rolf-Brantervik-Stratsys/ai-workshop-Rolf/README.md

 ## Usage

-Once the application starts, you'll see a welcome message:
+Once the application starts, you'll be prompted to select a model:

 ```
 ===========================================
-  Welcome to the AI Chat Application!
+  Welcome to Strat-AI-chat
 ===========================================

 Powered by Semantic Kernel

-Type your messages and I'll respond.
-Type 'exit' or 'quit' to leave.
+Please select a model:
+1. gpt-4o-mini
+2. gpt-5.1-chat

+Enter your choice (1-2):
 ```

+### Model Selection

+- **gpt-4o-mini**: Fast and cost-effective model, suitable for most tasks
+- **gpt-5.1-chat**: Advanced model with enhanced capabilities

+After selecting a model, you can start chatting:

 - Type your messages and press Enter to chat with the AI
 - The AI maintains conversation context throughout the session
-- Type `exit` or `quit` to end the conversation
+- Press **Ctrl+C** to exit the application

 ### Example Interaction

 ```
+Enter your choice (1-2): 1

+Using model: gpt-4o-mini

 You: What is Semantic Kernel?
 Bot: Semantic Kernel is an open-source SDK that lets you easily combine AI services...

 You: How can I use it in my projects?
 Bot: You can use Semantic Kernel by...

-You: exit
-Bot: Goodbye!
-Thanks for chatting!
 ```

 ## Technologies Used